dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	<p align="center"><img src="images/concatfinal.png" alt="concatfinal" width="900"></p>

-	How does the topology and node support compares with the ASTRAL tree?
+	#### How does the topology and node support compare with the ASTRAL tree?

 <a name="homolog"></a>
 ## Species tree inference from homologs

-* Another way to get a coalescent species trees is to use directly the homologs trees and ASTRAL-Pro.
-ASTRAL-Pro can directly handle paralogs and duplication and takes as input multi-copy genes trees (homolog).
-The advantage of ASTRAL-Pro is that you can estimate a species trees without the need to prune orthologs and that you can potentially use all the information from the gene families that is lost during the paralog pruning.
+* Another way to get coalescent species trees is to use directly the homologs trees and ASTRAL-Pro.
+ASTRAL-Pro can directly handle paralogs and duplication and takes as input multi-copy gene trees (homolog).
+The advantage of ASTRAL-Pro is that you can estimate a species of trees without the need to prune orthologs and that you can potentially use all the information from the gene families that are lost during the paralog pruning.
 The disadvantage is ASTRAL-Pro only will output the final trees and not any ortholog or alignments, so you won't have those for downstream analyses (e.g. conflict)

-* To use ASTRAL-Pro we first need to infer the final homolog trees (similar to what we did for the orthologs)
+* To use ASTRAL-Pro, we first need to infer the final homolog trees (similar to what we did for the orthologs)

-	We need to write Fasta files from the clean homologs (e.g. output of TreeShirnk `/data_tmp/$USERNAME/data/07_phylogenomic_analyses/04_ts`).
-Also we need the same unaligned Fasta files we used before `/data_tmp/$USERNAME/data/07_phylogenomic_analyses/00_unaligned_fasta_files`
+	We need to write Fasta files from the clean homologs (e.g., the output of TreeShirnk `/data_tmp/$USERNAME/data/07_phylogenomic_analyses/04_ts`).
+Also, we need the same unaligned Fasta files we used before `/data_tmp/$USERNAME/data/07_phylogenomic_analyses/00_unaligned_fasta_files`

 	The script we will use is `write_homolog_fasta_from_multiple_aln.py`